 Do I Need a Parenting Time Lawyer, and How Can They Help?

 If you’re not on the same wavelength as the other party when it comes to agreeing on visitation and custody, the experienced family lawyers at Bolton Law in The Woodlands, Texas can assist you in comprehensively investigating all your choices before a final decision is made.
 The parenting time attorneys at Bolton Law are fully devoted to going over viable options with you to protect your parental right to remain in your child’s life.

 Emotions are usually all over the place when it comes to deciding on parenting time.
 We at the Bolton Law firm in The Woodlands, Texas will ensure that your rights and those of your child aren’t infringed on.
 If you’re currently in the divorce process or you want a clearly defined parenting time schedule following your divorce agreement, you will greatly benefit from having a seasoned family lawyer in your corner.

 Enlist Our Bolton Law Parenting Time Attorneys in The Woodlands, Texas Today!

-At Bolton Law, we fully understand that there’s nothing as important as your child’s welfare, and in a custody or divorce dispute, you shouldn’t agree on something that isn’t in your child’s interests.
-However, it’s a common occurrence to see parents disagreeing on that same exact thing and this includes parenting time schedules in The Woodlands.
+At Bolton Law, we fully understand that there’s nothing as important as your child’s welfare.
+In a divorce or custody dispute, you shouldn’t agree on something that isn’t in your child’s best interest.
+It’s not uncommon for parents in The Woodlands to disagree on parenting time schedules.

 If you feel as if you’re being unjustly refused custody of your child(ren), you should consider enlisting an experienced lawyer.
-The parenting time lawyers at Bolton Law are conversant with the Texas standard possession order and will assist you to find a favorable solution that caters to the needs of everyone involved with emphasis on the child(ren).
+The parenting time lawyers at Bolton Law are knowledgeable about the Texas standard possession order and will help you find a favorable solution that caters to the needs of everyone involved with emphasis on the child(ren).

 Get in touch with our law offices in The Woodlands, Texas at 281-351-7897 to book your initial consultation NOW!